corkolZofia/corkolZofia.github.io/README.md

-## This page is under construction
+## General information

-In the meantime you can visit my [LinkedIn profile](https://www.linkedin.com/in/zofiagrabowiecka/).
+I invite you to visit my [LinkedIn profile](https://www.linkedin.com/in/zofiagrabowiecka/).

+## Personal Projects

+This page is under construction